💸💥 Black Friday: Economic highlight or problem?

 - Waste of resources: Many purchased products quickly end up in landfills or are returned and destroyed, causing enormous environmental costs.

 📜🏷️ 1.
-Legally regulated sales
+Legally regulated end-of-season sales

 - Winter sales: Last week of January to first week of February.

 🎯📉 2.
-Purpose of the sales
+Purpose of the end-of-season sales

 🛒👕 3.
 Characteristics and process

 ⚖️❌ 4.
-Abolish regulation
+Abolition of regulation

 🕰️💰 Deregulation in 2004

-🎉 Historical comparison: sales and their role
+🎉 Historical comparison: Sales and their role

-✨ Clear rules and time frames
+✨ Clear rules and timeframes

 🌱 Practicality instead of consumerism